OXID-eSales/paypal-checkout-documentation/introduction.rst

 Switch to :productname:`PayPal Checkout` to offer your customers additional payment methods including purchase on account, which are popular in international markets.

-However, note that in :productname:`PayPal Checkout` V. 1.0 there is no migration process yet to migrate open orders.

-You have the PayPal PLUS module?
+You have the PayPal Plus module?
 --------------------------------

-The API of PayPal PLUS is outdated.
+The API of PayPal Plus is outdated.
 PayPal does not develop the API and does not offer new contracts for it.

 Switch to :productname:`PayPal Checkout` if it is important for you to offer your customers the quick purchase feature of :productname:`PayPal Checkout`.

 This allows your customers to skip the registration process in your eShop and start ordering and paying directly on the product detail page, for example (see :ref:`configuration:Button placement settings`).

-Note, however, that in :productname:`PayPal Checkout` V. 1.0 there is no migration process yet to migrate open orders.